purol/HEP-CNN/README.md

 Do

-    python makeMyDetectorImage_224.py input <directory of input root file> -o <the name of output h5 file> -n <the number of event in each h5 file>
+    python <the name of python program> input <directory of input root file> -o <the name of output h5 file> -n <the number of event in each h5 file>

 , which would produce h5 files.
 For instance,